San Francisco State University: Romberg Tiburon Campus (RTC)

 The campus was a former U.S. Navy base.
 SF State has operated a marine lab on the site since 1978, when it began acquiring the land from the federal government for $1, under the condition that the site be used for education.

 A master plan is being currently being drafted for the campus.
 It has never had a master plan formally prepared and adopted by the campus or the CSU Board of Trustees.
 An approved master plan and certified environmental impact statement are required before the university can begin significant construction projects at the campus.

-The campus will soon close due to financial struggles.
+In 2025, the university announced that this campus would close due to financial struggles, but the closure was delayed after a fundraising campaign yielded $3.2 million.
+It was announced in August 2026 that the campus would close by the end of September.